BitBiz-nl/BitScreen/README.md

 ## Installation

 Download Installer:
-- Download the installer from this page.
+- Download the installer from <a href="https://bitbiz.nl/software/">this page.</a>
 - Open the installer and follow the steps
 - After the installation you can open the program and click on the start process button.
 - Keybinds: f2 or f12

-Download for building from source:
+Download building from source:
-- Clone the reposetory
+- Clone the repository
 - Install the Dependencies
 - Edit the file!